Agomzyemeka/AG_telegram_bot/README.md

 1️⃣ Start the bot in Telegram by sending:
 ```
-/start
+"/start" or "Hi" or "Hello"
 ```
 2️⃣ Enter your GitHub repository name in the format:
 ```
 agomzy/awesome-project
 ```
 3️⃣ If the repository exists, you'll be prompted to enter an API key or generate one.
-4️⃣ Once setup is complete, you'll receive GitHub workflow notifications in your Telegram chat.
+4️⃣ Once setup is complete, you'll receive GitHub event notifications in your Telegram chat.

 ---